 · Estimated effect size: For simplicity purposes, we are going to think of this as the difference between the two groups.
 This is an estimate and will be determined by our software for the samples we are using.
 We have no control over this.

-· Power: Our probability of committing a Type II error, or the probability of falsely accepting the null hypothesis.
-Usually this is 0.80, making the probability of committing a Type II error 20% or four times as likely as the probability of committing a Type I error.
-We also decide this.
+· Power: We also consider the probability of committing a Type II error, which is the chance of falsely accepting the null hypothesis.
+Typically, this probability is set at 0.80, meaning the likelihood of committing a Type II error is 20%, or four times greater than the probability of committing a Type I error.
+Furthermore, this value is something we determine as well.

 A priori Sample Size for Independent Samples t-tests

 Of all the sample size calculations, this is probably the easiest.
-Page 157 of Quantitative Methods in Psychology: A Power Primer tabulates effects sizes for common statistical tests.
-Number 1 is t-test for the difference between two independent means or the independent samples t-test.
+To assist with this, Page 157 of Quantitative Methods in Psychology: A Power Primer tabulates effect sizes for common statistical tests.
+Specifically, the first entry is the t-test for the difference between two independent means, also known as the independent samples t-test.
 It tells us that a small effect size is 0.20, a medium effect size is 0.50, and a large effect size is 0.80.

-While ideally you should have an effect size from empirical research, we are going to look for a 0.05 level of significance, estimate a medium effect size of 0.50, and look for a power of 0.80.
-Given these criteria, we turn the page to 158 and look for the same number one.
-We find that for our criteria, we need 64 participants in each of the groups for a total of 128 participants.
+Ideally, the effect size should come from empirical research.
+However, for this calculation, we’ll use a 0.05 level of significance, estimate a medium effect size of 0.50, and aim for a power of 0.80.
+Based on these criteria, Page 158 shows that we need 64 participants in each group, totaling 128 participants.